bluegreen-labs/phenocam_installation_tool/README.md

 PhenoCam Installation Tool (PIT) is a set of scripts for Linux/Mac OSX and Windows taking care of the settings as needed by cameras installed by or associated with the [PhenoCam network](http://phenocam.nau.edu).

+This software comes AS IS, and is tested within the context of the PhenoCam network.
+If you need any assistance outside the scope of this project please contact [BlueGreen Labs](https://bluegreenlabs.org/) for a consulting conttract.

 ## Installation

 ### hardware prerequisites